Birgitta Muhr, 1992, Tung, Polished concrete 20 x 40 x 20 cm

 I worked with video, sculpture, installation and painting.
 That was a few years ago and a lot has happened since then.
-I do not know what the scholarship meant, but it was that's nice.
+I do not know what the scholarship meant, but it was nice.

 What discussions characterized the art scene at this time, and what was particularly important you?

-I don't remember that very carefully.
+I don't remember that very well.